People are infected when they are bitten by an infected tick or come in contact with an infected louse.

 Antibiotics such as tetracycline, doxycycline, or erythromycin are usually effective.

 If people are dehydrated or have electrolyte imbalances because of vomiting, they are given fluids intravenously.
-Acetaminophen may relieve headaches, and prochlorperazine can relieve nausea and vomiting.
+Acetaminophen with oxycodone or hydrocodone may be given to relieve severe headaches, and prochlorperazine can relieve nausea and vomiting.

 Drugs Mentioned In This Article